spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 export default config
 ```

-Now that `pnpm run gen` is being called I'll need to add it to the
+Now that `pnpm run gen` is added to `vite-plugin-watch-and-run` and
+being called each time there's a change to any GraphQL files, I'll
-scripts in the `package.json` file.
+need to add it to the scripts in the `package.json` file.

 ```json
 "scripts": {